mjucker/pv_atmos/README.md

 Examples
 --------

-The examples directory contains two example scripts and the data file uv_daily.nc, which can be run within the python terminal of ParaView, or a general python session, provided paraview.simple is located in the python path.
+The examples directory contains three example scripts and the data files uv_daily.nc, ocean_depth.nc, and ocean_o2.nc.
+The examples can be run within the python terminal of ParaView, or a general python session, provided paraview.simple is located in the python path.
-The example file contains the 3D structure of zonal and meridional wind over three daily time steps, created from GCM output.
+The example file contain the 3D structure of zonal and meridional wind over three daily time steps, created from GCM output; ocean topography data from GFDL's CM2.1 model, and oxygen data provided by Thomas Froelicher.
 One script will create a spherical, one a rectangular plot of zonal wind.
+The ocean script will create a rectangular ocean basin.
-When using the example files, make sure to set "pvAtmosPath" within the example scripts to the directory containing atmos_basic.py and atmos_grids.py.
+When using the
+example files, make sure to set "pvAtmosPath" within the example scripts to the directory containing atmos_basic.py and atmos_grids.py.